Luca-A-Magalhaes/himcd/README.md

 pipenv install
 ```

 Configure your `.env` file.
-This repository comes with an example config.
+This repository comes with an example config in `.env.example`.
 Please fill in the correct connection to your database

 ```
 cp .env.example .env
 ```

-Configure your database
+Setup your database
 ```
 pipenv run flask migrate up
 ```